 Yes.
 The VA has implemented a "one-stop" site for veterans facing eviction, foreclosure, or other housing issues.
 The VA's Partial Claim Payment (VAPCP) program allows vets to make partial payments on mortgage loans and defer the remainder.
 This program is available until October 28, 2022.

 For many Pennsylvanians with federal or federally backed loans, the answer is no (at least in the short-run).
 For example, the Federal Housing Finance Agency ("FHFA") (Fannie Mae and Freddie Mac-backed loans), FHA, VA, and USDA have all issued moratoriums on foreclosures and evictions.
 However, foreclosures are possible for most mortgages that are not federally backed.

-The Federal Housing Finance Agency (FHFA) has announced that the FHA, USDA have extended their foreclosure moratoriums to June 30, 2021.
-For homeowners with VA loans and loans backed by Freddie Mac and Fannie Mae (GSE-backed loans), the foreclosure moratorium will offer protection through June 30, 2021.
+The U.S. Federal Housing Finance Agency (FHFA) and U.S. Departments of Agriculture (USDA), Veterans Affairs (VA), and Housing and Urban Development (HUD), have extended their foreclosure and eviction moratoriums to September 30, 2021.
+For homeowners with loans backed by Freddie Mac and Fannie Mae (GSE-backed loans), the moratorium will offer protection through September 3O, 2021.